-Franklin teachers have chosen to focus on written language and mathematics for this school year.
+Franklin teachers have chosen to focus on Social Emotional Learning and mathematics for this school year.
 Data was used in order to determine areas that could be improved.
-Because students must justify their thinking in writing in all subjects, the teachers believe writing is an essential skill.
+Because students must justify their thinking in writing and explaining/evidence in all subjects, the teachers believe CGI math is an essential skill.
 Three years ago, teachers chose to engage in lesson studies with a trainer from Write From the Beginning, the writing program provided by Thinking Maps.
 Consequently, each grade level worked with a consultant from WFTB for 2 hours a day over a three day period.
 During that training, the grade level chose a lesson they would like to see, taught the lesson in one classroom, used the rubrics to score the finished products, and then determined next steps.
 This was done twice over the school year.
-This year, 2018-2019, teachers, within their PLC's, have developed common assessments to evaluate writing.
-A baseline writing assessment was completed at the beginning of the year so teachers can determine growth.
-There will be two writing pieces for each genre within each student portfolio that will kept with the student throughout their time at Franklin.
+This year, 2022-2023, teachers, within their PLC's, will participate in Learning Walks.
 The staff meets twice per month in their grade level or multi-grade level PLC.
 During this time, teachers review data, co-plan, and brainstorm ideas to assist students.
 The site leadership team meets one time a month.
-During the meeting, these grade level representatives along with specialists and the Literacy Coach determine what type of professional development the teachers would benefit for that month.
+During the meeting, these grade level representatives along with specialists and the Instructional Coach determine what type of professional development the teachers would benefit for that month.
 The team plans the professional development and works with staff to determine who will deliver the PD to the teachers.